A deferred payment is a payment that's pushed back to a later date. When it comes to car loans, there are a few different ways deferments can be used.

 Deals and incentives can take on many forms when it comes to car buying.
 Typically, they're offered on new cars, and one form they can take on is a deferred payment incentive.
 An example of this is a "no payments for 90 days" deal.
 A deal like this may sound like a decent move, but those three months of payments don't just disappear.

 They're usually added to the tail end of your loan, or divided up among your remaining loan payments.
-Either way, the 90-days of payments you would have made over the first three months of your loan are still hanging out accruing interest.
+Either way, the 90 days of payments you would have made over the first three months of your loan are still hanging out accruing interest.
 This means that you're actually paying more than you would have by making those first three payments.

 Deferred Down Payments